Have you ever taken a moment to think about what impact one decision made by one man or woman can have on an entire nation or people group?

 Look at the state of the country or city or community or church or business or family you’re in.
 Whether you see good things or bad things or a mix of the two, it’s in the state it’s in because of decisions made by people.

 I know I’ve been writing about this a lot lately, but I keep bringing it up because I feel so strongly about it: we need to pray for our leaders.
-Each of the people leading us are fallible.
+Every one of the people leading us is fallible.
 Each one has a world view that has been influenced by the perspectives and decisions of others around them.

 Whether you agree with them or not, like them or not, or think they deserve the position or not, we need to pray for our leaders at every level.
 After all, one fateful decision by a leader, whether good or bad, can change the entire course of a nation, state, city, community, church, business, or family.
 Let’s shield them in prayer today and watch how the Lord works.